kubedb/docs/docs/guides/pgpool/virtual_secret/index.md

 ---
-title: Virtual Secret Overview
+title: Virtual Secret Pgpool
 menu:
   docs_{{ .version }}:
-    identifier: pb-vs-overview
+    identifier: pp-vs
-    name: Overview
+    name: Virtual Secret
-    parent: pb-virtualsecret
+    parent: pp-pgpool-guides
-    weight: 5
+    weight: 75
 menu_name: docs_{{ .version }}
-section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Virtual Secrets For Pgbouncer: Secure Kubernetes Secrets
+# Virtual Secrets For pgpool: Secure Kubernetes Secrets
 KubeDB's Virtual Secrets feature enhances the security of your database credentials by allowing you to use external secret management systems instead of storing sensitive information directly in Kubernetes Secrets.
-This guide will walk you through the steps to set up and use Virtual Secrets with your Pgbouncer database in KubeDB.
+This guide will walk you through the steps to set up and use Virtual Secrets with your pgpool database in KubeDB.

 ## Virtual Secrets Design
 `Virtual Secrets` extends Kubernetes by introducing a new `Secret` resource under the `virtual-secrets.dev` API group.
 From a user perspective, it behaves similarly to the native Kubernetes Secret